Style Guide

 When to use: Raw markdown files, GitHub previews, or when maximum compatibility is needed.

-Use MkDocs admonition syntax for richer styling on the documentation site.
+Use Docusaurus admonition syntax for richer styling on the documentation site.

 :::note[Note]